PoisotLab/ms_metaweb_transfer/manuscript.md

 Finally, we downloaded the data from @Strong2014ImpNon, who mined various literature sources to identify trophic interactions in Newfoundland.
-This dataset documented 25 interactions between mammals, only two of which were not part of our predictions, resulting in a success rate of 92%.
+This dataset documented 25 interactions between mammals, only two of which were not part of our (Canada-level) predictions, resulting in a success rate of 92%.
 These two interactions were added to our predicted metaweb with a probability of 1.

 ![Left: effect of varying the cutoff for probabilities to be considered non-zero on the number of unique links and on $\hat{L}$, the probabilistic estimate of